Frequently Asked Questions

 When will new campuses open?

-- Charter Oak Elementary will open in the Fall of 2019.
-Belton Middle School (currently Bhs9) will open in the Fall of 2020.
-Lake Belton High School will open in the Fall of 2020.
+- Charter Oak Elementary opened on August 19, 2019.
+Belton Middle School (currently Bhs9) will open in the fall of 2020.
+Lake Belton High School will open in the fall of 2020.

 When can I request a transfer for my child?

-My child has been rezoned from the elementary currently being attended, can I request a transfer to remain at the current campus?
+My child has been rezoned from the elementary and/or middle school currently being attended, can I request a transfer to remain at the current campus?

-- Lake Belton High School will open with ninth and 10 th grades only.
+- Lake Belton High School will open with 9th and 10th grades only.
 Students moving to Lake Belton High School as a 10th grader will move up each subsequent year and become the first class to graduate from Lake Belton High School in 2023.

 What if my student is already in high school?
 Are they impacted by this boundary adjustment?

-- Current (2018-2019) seventh and eighth grade students are the first students to be impacted by the new attendance boundaries.
-Current eighth-grade students will attend Belton High School as ninth graders in the 2019-2020 school year and those zoned for Lake Belton High School will attend there as 10th graders when the school opens in the Fall of 2020.
+- Those zoned for Lake Belton High School will attend there as 10th graders when the school opens in the fall of 2020.
 They will be the first class to graduate from Lake Belton High School in 2023.

-- Current seventh-grade students zoned for Lake Belton High School will become the first ninth grade class for Lake Belton High School.
+- Current 8th grade students zoned for Lake Belton High School will become the first 9th grade class for Lake Belton High School.
 They will be the second class to graduate from Lake Belton High School in 2024.

 My student has an interest in attending Belton New Tech High School @ Waskow, yet we reside in the Lake Belton High School zone, how do we request attendance at Belton New Tech High School @ Waskow?

-- Students in the eighth grade who wish to go to Belton New Tech High School @ Waskow must apply during the spring of their eighth-grade year and participate in the camp out.
+- Students in the 8th grade who wish to go to Belton New Tech High School @ Waskow must apply during the spring of their 8th grade year and participate in the camp out.
 Students in grades 9, 10, or 11 should make an appointment with the Belton New Tech High School @ Waskow principal to discuss the availability of slots and qualifications.

-If my student attends ninth grade at Belton High School and then attends 10th grade at Lake Belton High School based on our residence, how is UIL eligibility affected?
+If my student attends 9th grade at Belton High School and then attends 10th grade at Lake Belton High School based on our residence, how is UIL eligibility affected?

 - There is no impact to UIL eligibility for students who are zoned to Lake Belton High School and attend there as a 10th grader.

-If my student attends ninth grade at Belton High School, is then zoned to Lake Belton High School for 10th grade based on our residence, and is granted a transfer to stay at Belton High School, how is UIL eligibility impacted?
+If my student attends 9th grade at Belton High School, is then zoned to Lake Belton High School for 10th grade based on our residence, and is granted a transfer to stay at Belton High School based on firm BISD intradistrict transfer guidelines, how is UIL eligibility impacted?

 - There would be no impact to UIL eligibility provided that the student selects Belton High School at the first available opportunity and has been continuously enrolled in and regularly attending Belton High School for one calendar year.

-For students who attend BHS as ninth-graders and then attend Lake Belton High School as 10th-graders, will there be an impact on how GPA is calculated?
+For students who attend BHS as 9th graders and then attend Lake Belton High School as 10th graders, will there be an impact on how GPA is calculated?

 - Belton ISD’s GPA policy will be the same for all high school students.
 The total number of students in a class will change with the opening of Lake Belton High School.